choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-composition-operator.md

 * Note 3: This delayed execution is imporant - with it, you can chain this composition into other compositions without invoking the contained code

 We've come a long way, this new Function library lets us create clean compositions that have meaningful names and can be composed with any combination of other functions.
 We also started creating a series of support functions (remove_markup, remove_line_feeds, etc.) that can easily be moved into a common library for re-use.

+Like the previous article, there is a dedicated branch on github for <a href="https://github.com/choltz/lightpipe/tree/part_2" target="window">this step of the project</a>.

 In upcoming articles we'll continue to enhance the Function class to give more readable feedback in irb and pry, provide short-hand for defining small utility functions, and pull them into a common library for re-use.